1. What is Laser7? What is the difference between Laser7 and IPL?

 A: The duration of each treatment session varies on what body part you have treated and your hair type.

-Small areas such as Under arms will take under 10-15 minutes, areas such as Half Leg Bottom, Shoulders and Arms will take about an hour and large areas such as Full Legs might takes up to one and half hour.
+Small areas such as Underarms will take under 10-15 minutes, areas such as Lower leg, Shoulders and Arms will take about an hour and large areas such as Full Legs might takes up to one and half hour.
 However, in general, sessions last 15 to 45 minutes.